-Most of the Iris varieties have flowers a couple of times per year in USDA Zones 5 to 6, but the blooming time varies from one species to another.
+Most of the Iris varieties have flowers a couple of times per year in USDA Zones 5-6, but the blooming time varies from one species to another.

 Once Irises bloom, their blossoms last for about 1-2 weeks at max.
-It can be longer if the conditions are perfect but shorter if the weather is bad.
+It can be longer if the conditions are perfect but shorter if bad weather exists.

-Some varieties of Irises bloom once in two years, and some bloom every year.
+Some varieties of Irises bloom once in two years, and some bloom yearly.

 If the Iris blooms one year and escapes the next year, this might be the nature of the variety.
 However, many Irises lack blossoms due to unfavored care treatments.